dacarva/colledge-frontend-app/README.md

 ## Getting Started

-First, run the development server:
+First, use the .env.example file to get the env variables on the file .env.local

 ```bash
 npm run dev